 1) Understand What It Means to “Go Niche” and Get Help if You Need It.

 We recommend reading some Bruce Stachenfeld posts from Above the Law.
 Bruce is the managing partner at Duval & Stachenfeld LLP, one of the largest real estate practices in New York City.
 He and his firm have developed a strong brand behind staying focused on their core competencies, developing what he calls a “Power Niche.”
-We asked Bruce what he thought about law firm marketing in 2018, and here’s what he said:
+We asked Bruce what he thought about legal marketing in 2018, and here’s what he said:

 “I am not sure I can say what the biggest trend in law firm marketing is but I can certainly tell you what it should be.
 And that is that lawyers should recognize that from the client’s point of view they are often indistinguishable in their ability to provide legal services.
 Therefore, the place to stand out is by industry knowledge and contacts.
 This is part and parcel of building what I call a ‘Power Niche.’
 This means a smaller niche within the industry in which you can establish ownership and best-in-class ability.
 It is surprising that no matter how much evidence I see that this works better than anything else, how little lawyers actually do this in practice.
 I am confident that this will change at some point, but it hasn’t quite caught on yet.”